hemanthrajv/flutter_compass/README.md

 A Flutter compass.
 The heading varies from 0-360, 0 being north.

+_Note: `null` is returned as direction on android when no sensor available._

 ## Usage

 To use this plugin, add `flutter_compass` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).
 For example: